Financial Aid Policies

 Family Educational Rights & Privacy Act (FERPA)

-The Family Educational Rights and Privacy Act (FERPA) of 1974 is designed to protect the privacy of educational records, to establish the rights of students to inspect and view the educational records and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
+The Family Educational Rights and Privacy Act (FERPA) of 1974 is designed to protect the privacy of educational records, establish the rights of students to inspect and view the educational records, and provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.

 In accordance with FERPA, the college may not discuss a student’s academic and/or financial information with any person but the student (or other Mid personnel) without a presentation of a subpoena.
-To authorize Mid to discuss the designated information with a student’s designee (parent, relative, guardian, etc.), the student must complete an Authorization to Disclosure Information Form in person at the Registration Office at either campus.
-You can find more information regarding FERPA at:
+To authorize Mid to discuss the designated information with a student’s designee (parent, relative, guardian, etc.), the student must complete an Authorization to Disclosure Information Form in person with Registration & Records at either campus.
+Click here to learn more about FERPA.